 The terpenes in cannabis are responsible for the various physiological effects associated with the cannabis plant.
 For example, the beta-caryophyllene is the only terpene known to be able to bind to cannabinoid receptors, particularly the CB2 receptors.

 A study conducted in 2017 revealed that the CB2 receptors play a role in the production of dopamine in mice.
 This could be the reason why beta-caryophyllene could be a useful treatment for the management of anxiety and stress.
 Also, the activation of the CB2 receptors by the beta-caryophyllene can possibly provide relief from pain and inflammation.

 The entourage effect plays a major role in the effective treatment of patients with various health conditions who are using cannabis plants.
-Patients must understand the phenomenon of the interaction and synergy between cannabinoids and terpenes.
+Patients must understand the phenomenon of the interaction, and the synergy between cannabinoids and terpenes.
 They should, therefore, choose various products with robust and natural terpene profiles.
-Each cannabis strain has a different proportion of terpene.
+Each cannabis strain has a different proportion of terpenes.
 This is important because a different terpene profile can help bring a significant and unique sense of relief to patients.

 How Do Terpenes Interact With Our Bodies?

 Terpenes interact with the endocannabinoid system of the human body and work with cannabinoids to increase their therapeutic benefits.
 These different terpenes have different and unique properties.
 For example, a particular terpene may be characteristically either energizing or sedating.
 Therefore, it is essential to understand their roles.
 This will help you find the various products that best fit your lifestyle.